 School of Psychology, Early Years and Therapeutic Studies

 Fax: +44 (0)1443 654050

-In collaboration with Queen Margaret University, the Scottish charity With Kids is pleased to announce the introduction of what aims to be a BAPT accredited Play Therapy training course in Scotland.
+In collaboration with Queen Margaret University, the Scottish charity With Kids is pleased to announce the introduction of a BAPT-accredited Play Therapy training course in Scotland.

 This three year part-time taught Masters Programme in Play Therapy is designed to prepare students for working therapeutically with children, young people & their families in a range of settings.